Alime Abdenanova: Activities as a scout leader

-Late into the night of 2 October 1943 Abdenanova parachuted out of a Po-2 over the village of Dzermai-Kashik with her radio operator Larisa Gulyachenko.
-Upon landing slightly off target Abdenanova injured her leg but managed to make it to her grandmother's house.
+Late into the night of 2 October 1943, Abdenanova parachuted out of a Po-2 over the village of Dzermai-Kashik with her radio operator Larisa Gulyachenko.
+Upon landing slightly off target, Abdenanova injured her leg but managed to make it to her grandmother's house.
 There, Abdenanova began working under the pseudonym "Sofia" and Gulyachenko used the names "Stasya" and "Proud".
 In order to sufficiently gather the information requested by the Red Army she organized a small scouting group that included her uncle Abduraky Bolatov, schoolteacher Nechipa Batalova, Sefidin and Dzhevat Menanov, Vaspie Ajibaeva, Khairla Mambejanov, and Battal Battalov.
 The scouts were assigned tasks that included constant monitoring of the local railroad, pinpointing the movement of enemy troops, collecting data on garrisons in the area, and the deployment statue of enemy units in the area.
-Meetings were held the house of Battal Battalov, where upon providing Alime with information she would radio the intelligence department of the North Caucasian Front.
+Meetings were held in the house of Battal Battalov, where upon providing Alime with information she would radio the intelligence department of the North Caucasian Front.
 From the start of the operation in Dzermai-Kashik to 19 October, 16 radiograms were sent out to the Red Army, well above the requirement of two per week.
 In total the underground organization sent out over 80 intelligence transmissions, resulting in higher losses among German troops.